Our Program

 Hazemach

-Hazemach has taught mathematics, literature, and physical education at Living Wisdom High School since 2019.
-He is a Living Wisdom School alumnus who began to discover a passion for teaching at the Karate and Fitness Place after he became a junior black belt at 11-years-old.
+Hazemach has taught mathematics, literature, science, and physical education at Living Wisdom High School since 2019.
+He is a Living Wisdom School alumnus who began to discover a passion for teaching at the Karate and Fitness Place after he became a junior black belt at 11 years old.
 After three years at Woodside Priory High School, he chose to begin college early at Bard College at Simon’s Rock, where he developed an interest in the humanities while studying advanced mathematics.
-After receiving his Associate of Arts with distinction, at 18-years-old he chose to travel to Germany to seek mentorship in mathematics research.
+After receiving his Associate of Arts with distinction, at 18 years old he chose to travel to Germany to seek mentorship in mathematics research.
 Three years later, he received his Master of Science in Mathematics from Jacobs University with a thesis on the topological characterization of holomorphic dynamical systems, and began research work in mathematics.
 During this time, he discovered a prevailing interest in the history, popular communication, and pedagogy of science, so Hazemach chose to pursue teaching as a profession, and returned to Palo Alto to contribute to the Education for Life movement.
 He pursues further development in various disciplines, including mathematics, physics, philosophy and history of science, literature, literary criticism, linguistics, religion, Karate, piano, yoga, and meditation.

 Keshava Betts